fasten-project/monitor-kafka-topics/README.md

 # Monitor Kafka topics
-A generic Flink job to monitor (unique) messages in a Kafka topic.
+A generic Flink job to monitor (unique) messages in a Kafka topic and publishes to InfluxDB.

 ## Usage
 ```bash